On eve of FIFA election, key African vote is hard to call

 On Monday, Sheikh Salman’s Swiss rival Gianni Infantino said after a visit to South Africa that he was confident of taking more than half the African votes, having talked to leaders from the continent who, he said, had looked him in the eye.

-Liberian soccer boss Musa Bility added to the uncertainty on Thursday, by predicting that 27 African votes would go to Jordan’s Prince Ali Bin Al Hussein, another of the candidates.
+Liberian football boss Musa Bility added to the uncertainty on Thursday, by predicting that 27 African votes would go to Jordan’s Prince Ali Bin Al Hussein, another of the candidates.

 “I am very confident of the number of voters Ali is going to get in this election; there is a lot of drama to come,” he told Reuters.
 “Ali is a dark horse, he is going to be the surprise package of this election.”